You ever receive a business card that’s on cheap paper?

 Do you see how the layout of W. Michael Scott’s card emphasizes the lawyer, rather than the firm?

-Each is an intentional design decision made by a skilled law firm — either a specific decision made by a professional designer, or by the law firm’s decision not to use one.
+Each is an intentional design decision made by a skilled law firm — either a specific choice made by a professional designer, or by the law firm’s simple choice to not use one.
 Look at these options, just a random group I pulled out of my pocket, and consider whether the card in your wallet conveys the message you want it to regarding the nature and quality of your practice.

 For example, it’s easy for me to believe that Bob Christie